mok-see/mok-see.github.io/_pages/about-ms.md

 </p>
 </div>

-## Rebels with [mok-see]
+## Technology based business development for a sustainable built environment
 [mok-see] AS, previously named Start-up Invest AS, are both designing and redesigning game-changing businesses, through starting new or leading development and innovation in existing businesses and organisations.

+The cause is to enable a sustainable built environment, through designing and developing better businesses by connecting technology, innovation, business and strategy.

 The company was established in 2012, when it co-founded Rendra AS, bringing collaborative openBIM out of the barracks and into the field, with Rendra O (now called [StreamBIM](https://streambim.com/)).

+## Rebels with [mok-see]
 The Rebels Narrative is a blog where [mok-see] shares some thoughts on designing and developing better businesses for a sustainable built environment.

-## Technology based business development for a sustainable built environment

-It is owned by Sigve Pettersen, who is passionate entrepreneur thinking that "A little less conversation, a little more action please" will improve the world.
+[mok-see] AS is owned by Sigve Pettersen, who is passionate entrepreneur thinking that "A little less conversation, a little more action please" will improve the world.

-The cause is to enable a sustainable built environment, through designing and developing better businesses by connecting technology, innovation, business and strategy.

 <p class="github-button-container">
 <a class="github-button" href="https://github.com/mok-see" data-size="large" data-show-count="true" aria-label="Star [mok-see] on GitHub">[mok-see]</a>